asimay/P5-MPC-Project/README.md

 ![alt text][image4]
 ![alt text][image5]

+above graph, steering values turns sharply after 100 step, it's OK, because there is a sharp turning road at that simulation time.

 #### 6. Output the MPC predicted trajectory and reference trajectory.

 with new tuned parameters, the car runs good in simulation based on `v_ref = 100` condition, and the car speed can run at about **95MPH**.